Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Experiment

 \subsection{Ablation Study}

 In this section, we analyze the performance of BridgePolicy under different hyperparameter settings.
-Additional ablation studies are provided in the Supplementary Materials.
+Additional ablation studies are provided in the Appendix \ref{appendix_additional_experiment_results}.

 \textbf{Sample Efficiency.} The success rate of the agent in accomplishing tasks largely depends on the number of expert demonstrations.
 Here, we evaluate how the number of expert demonstrations would affect the success rate of the agent finishing the tasks.
 As shown in Figure~\ref{fig:ablation}, we select four tasks for this ablation study: the MetaWorld Hand-Pull-Side, Pick Place, Stick Pull and the Adroit Pen task.
 For all four tasks, increasing the number of expert demonstrations generally improves the agent's success rate.
 BridgePolicy shows the most stable and robust performance across all demonstration counts among the evaluated tasks, especially with fewer training samples.
-For more sample efficiency ablations, please refer to the Supplementary Materials.
+More sample efficiency ablations can be found in Appendix Section \ref{appendix_additional_experiment_results}.

 \textbf{Parameter Sensitivity.} We demonstrate how the key parameters of the BridgePolicy would influence its performance.
 Specifically, we evaluate different weights $\alpha$ in the overall training loss \eqref{overal_training_loss} and the results are shown in Table~\ref{table_ablation_alpha}.
 The results suggest that the distribution aligner can be trained better under a relatively small weight in policy learning.
-For more ablation study results on the hyperparameters, please refer to the Supplementary Materials.
+More ablation study results on the hyperparameters are in Appendix \ref{appendix_additional_experiment_results}.

 \textbf{Modality Fusion.} We additionally explore the different ways of fusing the different modalities of the observations.
-Modality fusion plays a crucial role in resolving the conflict between the multi-modal nature of the observations in policy learning and the one-to-one distribution mapping of the diffusion bridge.
+Modality fusion plays a crucial role in resolving the conflict between the multi-modal nature of the observations in policy learning and the distribution mapping of the diffusion bridge.
 We explore the impact of two modality fusion methods, Cross-Attention~\citep{lin2022cat} and simple concatenation, on the performance.
-The results are shown Table~\ref{tab:ablation_on_modal_fusion}.
+The results are shown in Table~\ref{tab:ablation_on_modal_fusion}.
 When switching from Cross-Attention to simple concatenation, the performance consistently drops on all three evaluated tasks, which demonstrates the effectiveness of using Cross-Attention.